davidensinger/davidensinger.github.io/_posts/2013-04-17-supporting-twitter-cards-with-jekyll.md

 layout: post
 slug: supporting-twitter-cards-with-jekyll
 title: Supporting Twitter Cards with Jekyll
-description: How to add support for Twitter Cards to Jekyll.
+description: How to add support for Summary Twitter Cards to Jekyll.
 tags:
 - Jekyll
 - Twitter